sadmanf/SadmansProjects/Playlist/README.md

 ## Research Topics

-* (6 points) Integrate user authentication through providers
+* Integrate user authentication through providers
     * I'm going to be using passport for user authentication
     * I'm going to allow users to log in to their Spotify/SoundCloud accounts and connect it to their own account.
-* (2 points) SoundCloud and Spotify API
+* Spotify API
-    * I am using the two APIs so users can import their own playlists and store them in a Group.
-I'm not familiar with the APIs but the only functionality I am implementing as of now is import so I am only assigning it 2 points.
+    * I am using the Spotify API so users can import their own playlists and store them in a Group.

 8 points total out of 8 required points